How to Socialize on Your Solo Theme Park Trip and Not Feel Lonely (Solo Travel)

 2. Check Out MeetUp.com

 Mardi Gras at Universal Studios with other solo theme park travelers.
-How to Socialize on Your Solo Trip.
+Keep reading to learn how to socialize on your solo theme park trip and how to talk to people.

 This is the place where I’ve met some of my best friends when I wanted to find other adults into Disney and Harry Potter, such as myself.